btclib-org/btclib/regtest-lab/linux.md

   ```
   $ bitcoind -regtest -daemon
   ```
-- to connect to one node of the network, type
+- to connect to one node of the network
    ```
    bitcoin-cli -regtest addnode “ipaddress-to-be-comunicated-in-class” “add”
    ```
-- to generate 101 blocks, type
+- to generate 101 blocks
    ```
    bitcoin-cli -regtest generate 101
    ```